howardroark/TemplateView/README.md

 with [morphdom][9] to accomplish DOM diffing.

 > Note: This is still experimental, but that also means you can help make it better!
+> Nothing is set in stone and all discussion and feedback is welcomed with enthusiasm.

 ## Usage